wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Asymmetric Private Key Signature

 Asymmetric Private Key Signature uses a private key stored in the PowerAuth secure vault.
-In order to unlock the secure vault and retrieve the private key, user has to be first authenticated using a symmetric multi-factor signature with at least two factors.
-This mechanism protects the private key on the device - server plays a role of a "doorkeeper" and holds the vault unlock key.
+In order to unlock the secure vault and retrieve the private key, the user has to first authenticate using the symmetric multi-factor signature with at least two factors.
+This mechanism protects the private key on the device - the server plays a role of a "doorkeeper" and holds the vault unlock key.

 This process is completely transparent on the SDK level.
-To compute an asymmetric private key signature, request user credentials (password, PIN) and use following code:
+To compute an asymmetric private key signature, request user credentials (password, PIN) and use the following code:

 ```swift
 // 2FA signature, uses device related key and user PIN code